StarterX4/L4AddonEnforcer/README.md

 ![](screenshots/gui1_linux.png) ![installation](screenshots/gui2_linux.png)
 ![renaming](screenshots/gui3_linux.png)

 Since v0.3.0 there's a PuG mode switch (on/off) to temporarily restore the vanilla backup, to let you play on servers that impose file consistency.
+As well as a button to completely and irreversibly reset the current gameinfo to the default.

 ![](screenshots/gui_since-0.3.0_linux.png)